gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 9. Draw 3 cards, place 3 debris cubes at these locations
 10. Draw 3 cards, place 2 debris cubes at these locations
 11. Draw 3 cards, place 1 debris cubes at these locations
-12. Each player, place their pawn on an empty space adjacent to a satellite OR places their pawn in a satellite space with no other pawns
+12. Each player, place your pawn on a satellite or an empty space adjacent to a satellite
 13. Shuffle all debris cards and debris fragmentation cards together into a single Debris deck
 14. Place the Collision Token on the GSO game board on the indicated starting space.
 15. Place the Debris deck face down near the game board